What is a kidney scan?

 A kidney scan can be done in several different ways to help look at kidney problems.
 All of these scans use a radioactive tracer.

-Your provider may use the scan to see how well blood is flowing in your kidneys.
+Your healthcare provider may use the scan to see how well blood is flowing in your kidneys.
 You may need this if your provider thinks you have a blockage or narrowing in the blood vessels.
 This scan can also be used to diagnose:

 - Rejection of a transplanted kidney